MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-242-Regulations-M-Sho-ATS-AC-NMS-SE-SBSR-Customer-Margin-Requirements-Security-Futures/subjectgroup-ECFRac68bdd026a46db-Regulation-NMSRegulation-National-Market-System/section-242.600.md

 (93) *Round lot* means:

-(i) For any NMS stock for which the prior calendar month's average closing price on the primary listing exchange was $250.00 or less per share, an order for the purchase or sale of an NMS stock of 100 shares;
+(i) For any NMS stock for which the average closing price on the primary listing exchange during the prior Evaluation Period was:

+(A) $250.00 or less per share, an order for the purchase or sale of an NMS stock of 100 shares;

-(ii) For any NMS stock for which the prior calendar month's average closing price on the primary listing exchange was $250.01 to $1,000.00 per share, an order for the purchase or sale of an NMS stock of 40 shares;
+(B) $250.01 to $1,000.00 per share, an order for the purchase or sale of an NMS stock of 40 shares;

-(iii) For any NMS stock for which the prior calendar month's average closing price on the primary listing exchange was $1,000.01 to $10,000.00 per share, an order for the purchase or sale of an NMS stock of 10 shares;
+(C) $1,000.01 to $10,000.00 per share, an order for the purchase or sale of an NMS stock of 10 shares;

-(iv) For any NMS stock for which the prior calendar month's average closing price on the primary listing exchange was $10,000.01 or more per share, an order for the purchase or sale of an NMS stock of 1 share; and
+(D) $10,000.01 or more per share, an order for the purchase or sale of an NMS stock of 1 share; and

-(v) For any NMS stock for which the prior calendar month's average closing price is not available, an order for the purchase or sale of an NMS stock of 100 shares.
+(ii) *New NMS stocks.* Any security that becomes an NMS stock during an operative period as described in paragraph (b)(93)(iv) of this section shall be assigned a round lot of 100 shares.

+(iii) For purposes of this section only, the Evaluation Period means:

+(A) All trading days in March for the round lot assigned on the first business day of May; and

+(B) All trading days in September for the round lot assigned on the first business day of November during which the average closing price of an NMS stock on the primary listing exchange shall be measured by the primary listing exchange to determine the round lot for each NMS stock.

+(iv) The round lot assigned under this section shall be operative on:

+(A) The first business day of May for the March Evaluation Period and continue through the last business day of October of the calendar year; and

+(B) The first business day of November for the September Evaluation Period and continue through the last business day of April of the next calendar year.

 (94) *Self-aggregator* means a broker, dealer, national securities exchange, national securities association, or investment adviser registered with the Commission that receives information with respect to quotations for and transactions in NMS stocks, including all data necessary to generate consolidated market data, and generates consolidated market data solely for internal use.
 A self-aggregator may make consolidated market data available to its affiliates that are registered with the Commission for their internal use.
 Except as provided in the preceding sentence, a self-aggregator may not disseminate or otherwise make available consolidated market data, or components of consolidated market data, as provided in paragraph (b)(25) of this section, to any person.